F4T FRENCH MONTESSORI

 Casa ( Ages: 3 to 6)

-Our Casa classroom is a mixed age environment specifically designed to help children between the ages of 3 to 6 years to develop at their own pace.
-Children work individually, or in groups, with hands-on activities which are designed to help them develop physically, socially and intellectually.
-Our students become confident in their own abilities because the environment naturally encourages them to persevere, achieve manageable goals and correct their own mistakes.
+Our Casa classroom is a mixed-age environment specifically designed to help children between the ages of 3 to 6 years to develop at their own pace.
+Children work individually, or in groups, with hands-on activities that are designed to help them develop physically, socially, and intellectually.
+Our students become confident in their own abilities because the environment naturally encourages them to persevere, achieve manageable goals, and correct their own mistakes.

 “The essence of independence is to be able to do something for one’s self.”

 In our casa classrooms, children are exposed to a variety of Practical Life activities.
 Children have the opportunity to choose tasks that they see as part of their daily routine at home.
 Practical Life activities develop concentration, fine motor skills, order, confidence, and independence.
 Each of these skills is taught through specific exercises and provides the child with the freedom they need in order to work at their own individual pace and interest.

 “What the hand does the mind will remember”.

 Sensorial activities are those which refine the five senses – tactile, visual, auditory, olfactory, and gustatory senses.
 Sensorial materials help children classify and distinguish differences in size, texture, weight, sound, shape, taste, and colour.
 Each of the five senses is engaged by a specific sensorial material.
 Sensorial materials satisfy a children’s instinctive desire to touch, taste, and smell the world around them.

 “No one but a child can learn to perfect as many languages as he hears spoken.”